rtk-incubator/rtk-query/docs/introduction/quick-start.md

 }
 ```

 When making a request, you're able to track the state in several ways.
 You can always check `data`, `status`, and `error` to determine the right UI to render.
-In addition, we also provide utility booleans like `isLoading`, `isSuccess`, and `isError` for the latest request.
+In addition, `useQuery` also provides utility booleans like `isLoading`, `isSuccess`, and `isError` for the latest request.

 #### Basic Example